 You will receive a complete email confirmation a few days before your class begins.

-Sport Puppy Prep is the first class.
+Sport Dog Prep is the first class to take.
 If you don’t see a class on the registration page, be patient.
 We update the class schedule often.

 Yes.
 We encourage you to take your dog to training classes in a variety of places so that they can get used to working with you around many different types of distractions.

-You may join our Online Canine Mind Games and/or Circus School.
+You may join our Online Canine Mind Games or contact us to schedule a private lesson.